LauraVerdesca/Exam/README.md

    * Given a disease name or its ID, provide the list of genes such a disease is associated with.
 3. ***part_3.py*** consists in a program which implements the Web-based user interface (UI).

+Moreover, a folder with several <ins>templates</ins> is present: it is used in order to implement the file ***part_3.py*** to create an HTML web page.

+Finally, <ins>UML diagrams</ins> and <ins>CRC cards</ins> are provided, in order to better understand the classes structures.

+## Data
-You can find the .tsv files clicking onto the following links:
+The three parts will analyze the DisGeNET COVID-19 data collection.
+The *.tsv* files can be downloades clicking onto the following links:
 -   *[disease_evidences.tsv](https://github.com/anuzzolese/genomics-unibo/blob/master/2020-2021/project/dataset/disease_evidences.tsv.gz)*
 -   *[gene_evidences.tsv](https://github.com/anuzzolese/genomics-unibo/blob/master/2020-2021/project/dataset/gene_evidences.tsv.gz)*

-### Authors
+## Authors
 ***Corona** Gaia, **Storari** Samuele, **Verdesca** Laura Claudia.*